SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 :::

 ::: good
-Figure: Good Example {Descriptive keys make Frontmatter easy to understand and work with.}
+Figure: Good Example of descriptive keys make Frontmatter easy to understand and work with.